beyarkay/masters-thesis/src/03_lit_review.md

 @sturmanSurveyGlovebasedInput1994 on glove-based input provided a comprehensive description of gesture sensing at the time.

-@baudelCharadeRemoteControl1993 utilized the DataGlove to give a presentation and proposed a set of design guidelines for using glove-based input effectively.
+@baudelCharadeRemoteControl1993 utilised the DataGlove to give a presentation and proposed a set of design guidelines for using glove-based input effectively.
 A custom set of icons was developed to describe a gesture, and included symbols for open or closed fingers and palm orientation